OTA updates

 ]

-Normally Zigbee2MQTT compares current device firmware with available images version, and allows flashing only firmwares with fileVersion
+Normally Zigbee2MQTT compares the current device's firmware version with the version of the available image, and allows flashing only if fileVersion

-that is higher than current.
-To force Zigbee2MQTT to use arbitrary version a force
+is higher than the current one for upgrades, or lower for downgrades.
+To force Zigbee2MQTT to use an arbitrary version you can set force

 [